 In general, several models have tried to explain dual tasks and their effects in humans.
 However, there is no consensus on which theory best predicts the effects of DT [47,110].
-The most widely accepted theories are summarized below (Fig. 2):
+The most widely accepted theories are summarized below (Error!
+Reference source not found.):